anbu-latecso/OpenStatute/README.md

 # OpenStatute
-OpenStatute is an proper version controlled statutes repository project. it is in ideation stage that how can we addopt github for this project
+OpenStatute is a proper and best version controlled statutes repository project. it is in ideation stage that how can we addopt github for this project